Delayed & Optimal

 The CellsPlus Difference

-โ€œWith CellsPlus you donโ€™t need to compromise between a healthy today and a healthy tomorrow”
+CellsPlus helps reduce the need to compromise between a healthy today and a healthy tomorrow”

 Our CellsPlus service is the most popular processing system in the UK.
-It gives you the freedom to choose to both protect your child at birth with delayed or optimal cord clamping and in the future, by saving their cord blood stem cells.
-CellsPlusย is based on TotiCyte, our patented processing technology, which can be successfully applied to small cord blood samples to deliver between 2.2 and 3 times more stem cells at the point of treatment than other cord blood processing systems.[5]
+It helps give you the freedom to choose to both protect your child at birth with delayed or optimal cord clamping and to help prepare for the future by saving their cord blood stem cells.
+CellsPlus is based on TotiCyte, our patented processing technology.
+CellsPlus can be successfully applied to as little as 15ml of cord blood, and delivers up to 2.2X more stem cells than Cells, our standard cord blood processing system.[5]

 Cord tissue banking

-Umbilical cord tissue stem cell collection is 100% compatible with every birth choice.
-All that is required is an undamaged section of the umbilical cord itself, which is cut and placed into saline after birth.
-Delayed and optimal cord clamping have no impact on this procedure, so even in the unlikely event that we donโ€™t collect enough blood, it is pretty much always possible to store cord tissue, and you will only have to pay for this element of the service.
+Umbilical cord tissue, amnion and placenta stem cell collection is 100% compatible with every clamping choice.
+For cord tissue, all that is required is an undamaged section of the umbilical cord itself, which is cut and placed into saline after birth.
+For amnion and placenta the placenta is simply placed in a biohazard bag and shipped back to us.
+Delayed and optimal cord clamping have no impact on these procedures, so even in the unlikely event that we don’t collect enough blood, it is pretty much always possible to store cord tissue, and you will only have to pay for this element of the service.
 Umbilical cord tissue stem cells may be even more powerful than cord blood for regenerative therapies, so cord tissue collection is by no means a second best.

 Learn more about the uses of umbilical cord tissue.